usmaanalii/javascript/JavaScript30/analysis.md

 ### isTrusted

-Here, the `click` event is important in determining the outcome of the game, therefore we need to protect from falsely initiating them via scripts or other modifications.
+Here, the `click` event is important in determining the outcome of the game, therefore we need to protect from falsely initiating them via scripts or any other modifications.

 Using the `isTrusted` property allows you to ensure the event was generated by a user action.